ACP Diabetes Monthly

 From ACP Journal Club

-Metformin reduced CV events compared with glipizide in patients with type 2 diabetes and high CV risk
+Semaglutide reduced a composite of CV events at two years in patients with type 2 diabetes and high CV risk

 Physician editor: David V. O'Dell, MD, FACP